SMX East Liveblog: 25 Smart Examples of Structured Data You Can Use Now

 A Brief Overview of Structured Data

-It’s info formatted in a universally understandable way; abiding by a predetermined set of rules that define data types and the relations between them.
+It’s info formatted in a universally understandable way; abiding by a predetermined set of rules that define data types and the relations between them (schema markup).
 Users understand the context of content on a given page, while search engines aren’t always able to discern the difference between “seal” musician, animal, approval.
 Do a search for “seal” and look at the funny hybrid result.

 Rich Snippets are available for recipe, product, review, event — you’ve probably seen this before.